The universe as a nonlinear quantum simulation: Large $n$ limit of the central spin model: Abstract

 \section{Abstract}

-0.1in \begin{spacing}{0.9} We investigate a solvable model of nonlinear qubit evolution based on a mapping to an $n$-qubit central spin model in the large $n$ limit, where mean field theory is exact.
-Extending a theorem of Erd\"os and Schlein to qubits, we establish that the linear central spin model is rigorously dual to a nonlinear qubit.
-The correspondence explains the origin of qubit torsion, which has been shown by Abrams and Lloyd to enable an exponential speedup for state discrimination in an idealized setting.
-The duality also suggests that there might not be a sharp distinction between universes evolving according to linear and nonlinear quantum mechanics.
-In particular, a one-qubit ``universe" prepared in a pure state $\KET{\varphi}$ at the time of the big bang and symmetrically coupled to $n$ replicas prepared in the same state, would appear to evolve nonlinearly for any finite time $t>0$ as long as there are exponentially many replicas $n \gg {\rm exp}(O(t))$.
-Such a universe would appear to support nonlinear quantum evolution. \end{spacing}
+0.5in \centerline{\bf Abstract} 0.1in \begin{spacing}{0.9} We investigate models of nonlinear qubit evolution based on mappings to an $n$-qubit central spin model (CSM) in the large $n$ limit, where mean field theory is exact.
+Extending a theorem of Erd\"os and Schlein, we establish that the CSM is rigorously dual to a nonlinear qubit when $n \rightarrow \infty$.
+The duality supports a type of nonlinear quantum computation in systems, such as a condensate, where a large number of ancilla couple symmetrically to a ``central'' qubit.
+It also enables a gate-model implementation of nonlinear quantum simulation with a rigorous error bound.
+Two variants of the model, with and without coupling between ancilla, map to effective models with different nonlinearity and symmetry.
+Without coupling the CSM simulates initial-condition nonlinearity, where the Hamiltonian is a linear combination of ${\rm tr}(\rho_0 \sigma^x) \sigma^x$, ${\rm tr}(\rho_0 \sigma^y) \sigma^y$, and ${\rm tr}(\rho_0 \sigma^z) \sigma^z$, where $\sigma^x, \sigma^y, \sigma^z$ are Pauli matrices and $\rho_0$ is the initial density matrix.
+With symmetric ancilla coupling it simulates linear combinations of ${\rm tr}(\rho \sigma^x) \sigma^x$, ${\rm tr}(\rho \sigma^y) \sigma^y$, and ${\rm tr}(\rho \sigma^z) \sigma^z$, where $\rho$ is the current state.
+This case can simulate qubit torsion, which has been shown by Abrams and Lloyd to enable an exponential speedup for state discrimination in an idealized setting.
+The duality discussed here might also be interesting from a quantum foundations perspective.
+There has long been interest in whether quantum mechanics might possess some type of small, unobserved nonlinearity.
+If not, what is the principle prohibiting it?
+The duality implies that there is not a sharp distinction between universes evolving according to linear and nonlinear quantum mechanics: A one-qubit ``universe" prepared in a pure state $\KET{\varphi}$ at the time of the big bang and symmetrically coupled to ancilla prepared in the same state, would appear to evolve nonlinearly for any finite time $t>0$ as long as there are exponentially many ancilla $n \gg {\rm exp}(O(t))$. \end{spacing}